JintaoLee-Roger/segyConvert/README.md

-# Note.
-This repository This repository is deprecated and has moved to a new and user-friendly repository: [cigsegy](https://github.com/JintaoLee-Roger/cigsegy).
+# Note: This repository is deprecated and has moved to a new and user-friendly repository: [cigsegy](https://github.com/JintaoLee-Roger/cigsegy).

 # segyConvert